-All students must complete the 39 semester hours of Liberal Education Requirements as described on pages 76-78 of this Catalog.
-The summary of Liberal Education Requirements courses on pages 76-78 provides an overview of the major Liberal Education Requirements categories and the minimum hours required in each area.
-Individual programs and colleges/schools may have modified these requirements and it is therefore necessary to review the specific Liberal Education Requirements hour and course expectations described in the college/school and major requirements sections of this Catalog.
+All students must complete the 36 semester hours of Liberal Education Requirements as described on Pages 77-80 of this Catalog.
+The summary of Liberal Education Requirements courses on Pages 77-80 provides an overview of the major Liberal Education Requirements categories and the minimum hours required in each area.
+Individual programs and colleges/schools may have modified these requirements, so it is necessary to review the specific Liberal Education Requirements hour and course expectations described in the college/school and major requirements sections of this Catalog.